 - plan to father a child.
 Animal studies have shown that pregabalin, the active ingredient in LYRICA, made male animals less fertile and caused sperm to change.
 Also, in animal studies, birth defects were seen in the offspring (babies) of male animals treated with pregabalin.
 It is not known if these problems can happen in people who take LYRICA.

 - are pregnant or plan to become pregnant.
-It is not known if LYRICA will harm your unborn baby.
+LYRICA may harm your unborn baby.
 You and your healthcare provider will decide if you should take LYRICA while you are pregnant.

 - If you become pregnant while taking LYRICA, talk to your healthcare provider about registering with the North American Antiepileptic Drug Pregnancy Registry.
 You can enroll in this registry by calling 1-888-233-2334.
 The purpose of this registry is to collect information about the safety of antiepileptic drugs during pregnancy.
 Information about the registry can also be found at the website, http://www.aedpregnancyregistry.org/.